I’ve been researching the warmest wool products available. Here’s what I discovered:

 Durability and Fineness

 In terms of fineness, any fiber that has a diameter of 20µ (microns) or less will feel very soft to the touch.
-In the alpaca world, the labelled “royal” alpaca should indicate fibers under 19 µ, “baby” alpaca should indicate fibers that are around 22.5µ and “superfine” alpaca is 26µ.
+In the alpaca world, the labeled “royal” alpaca should indicate fibers under 19 µ, “baby” alpaca should indicate fibers that are around 22.5µ, and “superfine” alpaca is 26µ.

-There’s also an International Alpaca Mark that indicates the fibre is less than 28 µ.
+There’s also an International Alpaca Mark that indicates the fiber is less than 28 µ.

 Here’s a list of fibers from finest to coarsest (in microns):